mesaque/k8s-v1-admin/README.md

 # kubernetes admin sample app version 1

-what we are going to do? we will build an app completely scalable vertically and horizontally using a kubernetes infrastructure design, so get tighten your belts and enjoy the learning situation.
+what we are going to do? we will build an app completely scalable vertically and horizontally on top of a workflow managed by GCP using a kubernetes infrastructure design, so get tighten your belts and enjoy the learning situation.

 ![K8s Flow Draw](infrastructure/k8s.png?raw=true "K8s Flow Draw")